Skip to content

 Unsubsidized Loans

 Unsubsidized Loans are available to students who do not qualify for a subsidized loan.
 Interest begins accruing as soon as the funds are disbursed and does not stop until the loan is paid in full.
 If a student is not paying at least the interest amount, the loan is capitalizing interest.
-This means that a student is paying interest on the previous month’s accrued interest and principle.
+This means that a student is paying interest on the previous month’s accrued interest and principal.
 If the interest is allowed to capitalize, the principle can grow to an amount greater than the original amount that was borrowed.

 The amount of the loan depends on need, cost of attendance, and year in school.
 The interest rate is variable and changes annually.
 The minimum monthly payment begins at $50.00.